Kyodai Makes the Big Time

 Kyodai Makes the Big Time is a 1992 Dutch drama film directed by South African film maker Ian Kerkhof (now known as Aryan Kaganof).

 The film won the Golden Calf for Best Feature Film award at the 1992 Netherlands Film Festival.
 Janica Draisma also won the Golden Calf for Best Actress for her role in the film.

 Plot

-The film follows the relationship between narcistic actor Kyodai and dancer Stephanie.
+The film follows the relationship between narcissistic actor Kyodai and dancer Stephanie.